eslint/eslint.org/src/content/drafts/interesting-bugs-caught-by-no-constant-binary-expression.md

 ---
 layout: post
-title: Interesting Bugs Caught by no-constant-binary-expression
+title: Interesting bugs caught by no-constant-binary-expression
 teaser: "A new rule that catches a surprisingly wide variety of logic bugs."
 authors:
   - captbaritone